tlevacon/academy/PROBLEM SOLVING/readme.md

-You will find in the repository an example of Post Mortem.
+You will find in the repository an example of [Post Mortem ](../PROBLEM%20SOLVING/Post%20Mortem%Template/PM.docx).
 For the communication to Management and Business, this you will obviously have to summarize the incident in the body of the email as they are usually too busy to open and read the full document